SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ```

-Generally, all services including management and messaging are accessible through a load balancer.
+Generally, all services including management and messaging are accessible through a Load Balancer.
 In the above example `35.202.131.158` is the Load Balancer's external Public IP to use.

 > Note: When using MiniKube, there is no integrated Load Balancer.
-For a workaround, you can use `minikube service XXX-XXX-solace` to expose the services.
-Services will be accessible directly using mapped ports which can be obtained from `kubectl describe service XXX-XX-solace`.
+For a workaround, execute `minikube service XXX-XXX-solace` to expose the services.
+Services will be accessible directly using mapped ports instead of direct port access, for which the mapping can be obtained from `kubectl describe service XXX-XX-solace`.

 ## Gaining admin access to the message broker

+Refer to the [Management Tools section] (http://192.168.1.192/home/public/RND/Docs/Cust_Doc_New_Feature_Branches/8.10.0_vmr/Management-Tools.htm ) of the online documentation to learn more about the available tools.
+The WebUI is the recommended simplest way to administer the message broker for common tasks.

+### WebUI, SolAdmin and SEMP access

+Use the Load Balacer at port 8080 to access these services.

+### Solace CLI access

 If you are using a single message broker and are used to working with a CLI message broker console access, you can SSH into the message broker as the `admin` user using the Load Balancer's external Public IP: